Too Skinny: When Do You Need to Stop?

 - Whole-grain breads, bars and cereals

-- Starch-rich foods
+- Starch-rich foods like starchy vegetables

 - Dried fruits